Ocean Sciences Meeting 2026

 OBON will host two sessions at the 2026 Ocean Sciences Meeting, which will be held in Glasgow, UK, from 22-27 February 2026.

-Both sessions are part of the Ocean Technology and Observatories topic, and are accepting abstract submissions:
+Both sessions are part of the Ocean Technology and Observatories topic.

 This session invites contributions that highlight advances in biomolecular methodologies and technologies, progress towards obtaining quantitative data from eDNA (or other biomolecules), and/or in the development of reference libraries.